 The City of Buffalo is accusing the two car manufactures of cutting corners and filed this lawsuit to force Hyundai and Kia to fix the cars and address the effects of the crime wave that their failure to install the technology caused in the first place.

-Buffalo is one of several cities, including Seattle, Cleveland, Cincinnati, and St. Louis to file suit against Kai and Hyundai.
+Buffalo is one of several cities, including Seattle, Cleveland, Cincinnati, New York City and St. Louis to file suit against Kai and Hyundai.